UtrackiWiktor/HomeOffice/README.md

 *None of the Mini Korpo affiliates, partners, suppliers or licensors take responsibility or liability for the frequency of provision and accuracy of the "Home-office Activity Records" rate towards employee effectiveness, whether or not arising from the negligence of any of Mini Korpo associates or the Suppliers.

+# How to run project

+1. open terminal and run git clone https://github.com/UtrackiWiktor/HomeOffice.git command
+2. open the *.sln file using latest Microsoft Visual Studio IDE
+3. run the project with f5 button